 - All tortillas and taco shells served in schools are made in Colorado.

 - Spice blends are purchased from a local Fort Collins company, Custom Blends.

 - The Green Chili served in schools is also a Colorado made item, as well as being vegetarian and gluten free.

 Educational Video from Organic Wacky Apple

 Wacky Apple on the western slope in the North Folk Valley.
 They grow organic apples, peaches, and pears for PSD school salad bars as well as the "flat fruit" fruit leathers sold in some schools ala carte.
-Check out their educational video about how organic apples are grown.
+Here's an educational video about apples.